Zhamdi/KarisTimesheetBundle/README.markdown

 Documentation
 -------------

-The bulk of the documentation is stored in the `Resources/doc/index.md` file in this bundle:
+The documentation is stored in the `Resources/doc/index.md` file in this bundle:

 [Read the Documentation](https://github.com/Zhamdi/KarisTimesheetBundle/blob/master/Resources/doc/index.rst)